Nov 01, 2025

 For historical documents already processed by Stage 1, we built a Glue job that hydrated the Stage 2 queue with messages for documents that needed classification.

 The use of SageMaker allowed us to deploy a custom model that had been fine-tuned on the customer’s specific document types.
-The auto-scaling ensured we could handle peak loads whilst keeping costs down during quieter periods.
+Auto-scaling ensured we could handle peak loads whilst keeping costs down during quieter periods.

 Stage 3: Content Extraction